Complete BSN Job Description of a Registered Nurse

 Nurse Educator

-A Nurse Educator is a registered nurse who is responsible for educating and training future and current nursing students, as well as other members of the healthcare team.
+A Nurse Educator is responsible for educating and training future and current nursing students, as well as other members of the healthcare team.
 Nurse Educators are experts in a variety of topics related to nursing, such as professional nursing practice, health promotion, teaching strategies, patient safety, nurse workforce development, and educational technology.
 The Nurse Educator is also responsible for creating and implementing educational plans and curriculum, providing clinical instruction, and evaluating and monitoring the performance of students.
 In addition, the Nurse Educator promotes the professional development of nurses as an integral part of providing quality patient care, and may also serve as a consultant or mentor for practicing nurses.

 Salary of a Nurse Educator: $107,511 (Salary dot com)